mmiszczyk/REternalDaughter/README.md

 [this article written by the author of REternal Daughter] (http://www.hardcoregaming101.net/eternaldaughter/eternaldaughter.htm).

-Currently, REternal Daughter is able to run the game in a supported 640x480 resolution without upscaling (game as a 'window' within a black screen).
+REternal Daughter can run the game in a window.
+It is als able to run the game in a supported 640x480 resolution without upscaling (game as a 'window' within a black screen or surrounded by screen borders stored in img.bmp file).
 Experimental upscaling feature can be enabled by a -u command line switch, although it has issues with levels smaller than 640x480 (see below).
+Compared to the original game, it uses a newer version of Cncs232.dll which may fix some of the issues related to MIDI playbach.

 REternal Daughter also includes a save editor saveutil.py.
 It's still incomplete but the most important features are there.